Proxima Centauri (short story): Reception

 L. Sprague de Camp dismissed the story as "bottom of the trunk", with no virtues beyond "fast action".
-Everett F. Bleiler reported that the story contains "some good material, some cliche, and some nonsense," concluding that it "seems much less successful" than when it was originally published.
+Everett F. Bleiler reported that the story contains "some good material, some cliche, and some nonsense", concluding that it "seems much less successful" than when it was originally published.

 Story notes

-As Asimov notes in Before the Golden Age, earlier writers such as E. E. Smith had ignored the lightspeed barrier in writing about interstellar travel.
-Leinster not only worked within the constraints of the theory of relativity, he even calculated that a trip to Proxima Centauri would take seven years if the ship traveled under a constant acceleration and deceleration of one gravity.
-Leinster also notes that such an acceleration would bring the ship to a significant fraction of the speed of light, though he fails to take account of the resulting time dilation, which would reduce the subjective length of the trip by at least two years.
+As Asimov notes in Before the Golden Age, earlier writers such as E. E. Smith had ignored the light-speed barrier in writing about interstellar travel.
+Leinster not only worked within the constraints of the theory of relativity but also even calculated that a trip to Proxima Centauri would take seven years if the ship traveled under a constant acceleration and deceleration of one gravity.
+Leinster also notes that such an acceleration would bring the ship to a significant fraction of the speed of light, but he fails to take account of the resulting time dilation, which would reduce the subjective length of the trip by at least two years.

 Asimov also writes, "The thing I remember most clearly over the years about 'Proxima Centauri' is the peculiar horror I felt at the thought of a race of intelligent plants that lusted after animal food.
 It is almost an unfailing recipe for a startling science fiction story to begin by inverting some thoroughly accepted situation, something so ordinary as to be almost disregarded.
 Of course, animals eat plants, and of course, animals are quick and more or less intelligent, while plants are motionless and utterly passive (except for a few insect-eating plants, which can be disregarded).
 But what if intelligent and carnivorous plants fed on animals, eh?"